d-s-g/d-s-g.github.io/_posts/2018-1-1-keystone-elm-portfolio.md

     | NotFoundRoute
 ```

 These are the different routes of our application.
-As this is the init of the application we are only focusing on the `HomeRoute`
+As this is the init of the application, we are only focusing on `HomeRoute`
 In the init function call above `init : Location -> ( Model, Cmd Msg )` we see that the `Model` of the application is returned.

 This uses the `Model` type.
 A model in elm is the current model (state) of the application.
-Our `Model` type looks like this
+Our `Model` type looks like this:

 ```elm
 type alias Model =